page updated 8 July 2022

 To make sure you are seeing the latest version of this or any web page and not an older "cached" version, click the icon at the top of your browser for "refresh" or "reload".
-It is a little "C" button with an arrow at the top end of the C. In Internet Explorer it is about the middle of the top of your screen while in Google's "Chrome" browser it is near the left.
+It is a little "C" button with an arrow at the top end of the C, usually near the left side.

 CONTENTS of THIS PAGE